LavaMoat/LavaTube/README.md

 // configuration options object: const opts = {
-    // a function with which the visited keys during walking
-    // process can be customizd for how they appear within
-    // @path argument (useful for aggregation purposes). generateKey, // [default (key, value) => key]

-    // a boolean indicating we should invoke getters shouldInvokeGetters, //[default true]
+    // a boolean indicating we should invoke getters shouldInvokeGetters, //[default: true]

-    // a number to indicate the maximum recursion depth lavatube is allowed to walk. maxDepth, // [default Infinity]
+    // a boolean indicating if we should attempt to call all visited functions with no arguments shouldCallFunctions, // [default: false]

+    // we cant iterate WeakMaps on their own, but we can take every value that we find and try it as a key each WeakMap exhaustiveWeakMapSearch, // [default: false]

-    // a function that allows you to skip walking the provided value shouldWalk, // [default (target) => true]
+    // a function that allows you to skip walking the provided value shouldWalk, // [default: (target) => true]

+    // a number to indicate the maximum recursion depth LavaTube is allowed to walk. maxDepth, // [default: Infinity]

+    // a boolean indicating if we should search depth first instead of breadth first.
+    // potentially useful when looking for a distantly connected value depthFirst, // [default: false]

-    // a function that allows you to reveal additional props for a value (if you have more context on its type you might be able to get additional values by calling its methods) getAdditionalProps, // [default () => []]
+    // a function that allows you to reveal additional props for a value (if you have more context on its type you might be able to get additional values by calling its methods) getAdditionalProps, // [default: () => []]

-    // a boolean indicating if we should search depth first instead of breadth first depthFirst, // [default false]

-    // we cant iterate WeakMaps on their own, but we can take every value that we find and try it as a key each WeakMap exhaustiveWeakMapSearch, // [default false]

     // when dealing with multiple Realms, we cant inspect Maps, Sets, or WeakMaps without knowing about the other Realm's named intrinsics.
-This option allows you to specify these. realms, // [default [globalThis]]
+This option allows you to specify these. realms, // [default: [globalThis]]

+    // a function for modifying how the path segment strings are generated. generateKey, // [default: (key, value) => key]
 };
 ```